 1. We do not.
 Well, I’m reasonably sure we’re not feeding our cats food that’s flavored to please a human.
 That is to say, while I haven’t tried one of the crunchy green treats, I’m confident that it tastes nothing like Oven Roasted Chicken.

 2. Regardless, the cat has no money.
 It doesn’t go shopping.
 It’s not putting 10% of its haul into its 401(k).
-They’re trying to sell the treats to crazy cat lady (played by me in this episode,) not her cat.
+They’re trying to sell the treats to crazy cat lady (played by me in this episode), not her cat.

-So everything makes sense again in our consumer happy world.
+So everything makes sense again in our consumer-happy world.
 You know, the one in which we US residents alone literally spend billions of dollars annually on our pets.
 Or does it?
 Let’s take cat food flavors to a new level of common sense.

 Suggestions for new flavors of cat treats